1Franck/rbot/README.md

 If you see something else, this may be due to a problem with database configuration.

-Now you can install RBot database with:
+Now you are ready to install RBot database with:

 ```
 rbot $ --install